renovatebot/renovate/docs/usage/configuration-options.md

 ## additionalBranchPrefix

 By default, the value for this config option is an empty string.
-Normally you d not need to set this config option.
+Normally you do not need to set this config option.

 Here's an example where `additionalBranchPrefix` can help you.
 Say you are using a monorepo and want to split pull requests based on the location of the package definition, so that individual teams can manage their own Renovate pull requests.